 A new era of European readiness

 “It was extremely difficult to shift the EU into a state of mobilisation - into thinking seriously about how to defend itself against potential threats.
-The Polish presidency was a breakthrough in this regard,” he said during a press conference in Brussels, underlining the significant challenge Poland faced in refocusing the Union’s priorities.
+The Polish presidency was a breakthrough in this regard,” he said during a press conference in Brussels.

-The head of the Polish government also highlighted progress beyond security.
+The prime minister also highlighted progress beyond security.

 Poland leads EU reform and defence shift